 Our activities are currently focused on a balanced gender ratio and internationalism.

 Advancement of female managers

 We have defined clear objectives for all business units when it comes to the advancement of women in our company.
-This entails increasing the proportion of women at the upper and middle management tiers.
+This entails increasing the proportion of women in the upper and middle management tiers.
 To make progress on this front, diagnostic procedures have been introduced that aim to eliminate any prejudice toward women when making recruitment decisions.
 The Global Diversity Network, an umbrella organization for women’s networks at our company, was established to support women’s career development.
 It supports networking activities in the countries in which we operate.
 A program has also been set up to boost the effectiveness and careers of young women.
-This and other measures helped us to increase the proportion of women by 1.7% in 2016, bringing the overall figure to 12.2% as at the end of December.
-In 2016, the total proportion of women at the company was 27%.
+This and other measures helped us to increase the proportion of women in management positions by 1.2% in 2017, bringing the overall figure to 13.4% as at the end of December.
+In 2017, the total proportion of women at the company was 27.2%.
 Our goal is to achieve a percentage of women in management positions of 16% by 2020.

 Further enhancing internationalism

 For us, diversity also refers to the international make-up of our workforce.
 Around 74% of our employees work at locations outside Germany – and 42% are based outside Europe.
 The highly international nature of the corporation is reflected in the many nationalities of the employees working at our different locations – we currently have around 50 nationalities.
 We principally aim to achieve a balanced ratio of local and international managers at all locations.
 This is in line with market requirements and our global outlook.
 The proportion of local and international managers fluctuates according to the region.
 In 2017, the proportion of international managers at the corporation was approximately 45%.